cms-l1-dpg/L1Menu/README.md

-  --doTnPMuon                           use tag & probe for muon efficiency --doPrintPU                           print out rate per PU to file --doCompuGT                           Compare emulation with uGT tree -n [ --maxEvent ] arg (=-1)           run number of events; -1 for all -b [ --nBunches ] arg                 set number of bunches --SumJetET arg                        PT threshold of Jet for HT --SetMuonER arg                       Set the ER in eta for Muon --SetNoPrescale                       Set all prescales to 1 --UseUpgradeLyr1                      Use Upgrade Layer1 Tree
+  --doTnPMuon                           use tag & probe for muon efficiency --doPrintPU                           print out rate per PU to file --doCompuGT                           Compare emulation with uGT tree --doScanLS                            Quickly scan files for selected LS -n [ --maxEvent ] arg (=-1)           run number of events; -1 for all -b [ --nBunches ] arg                 set number of bunches --SumJetET arg                        PT threshold of Jet for HT --SumJetEta arg                       Eta threshold of Jet for HT --SetMuonER arg                       Set the ER in eta for Muon --SetNoPrescale                       Set all prescales to 1 --UseUpgradeLyr1                      Use Upgrade Layer1 Tree